 The Price of the Stock you Want to Buy

-What also impacts the capital you need, is the price of the stock you want to buy.
+What also impacts the capital you need, is the price of the stock you want buying.
 For example, there are stocks that trade for several thousand dollars each.
 Naturally, if your trading capital is only a few hundred dollars, those stocks are beyond your reach.

-Later in the article, we’re going to cover how to calculate risk correctly.
+Later in the article, we’re going to cover how to calculate risk management correctly.

 Other Expenses You’re Going to Have!